Waaatza/SplitViewBundle/readme.md

 # SplitViewBundle for Pimcore 11

 This Bundle allows opening multiple Objects in the Pimcore ExtJs Admin UI.
+Ideal for use one ultrawide Monitors without opening multiple Pimcore instances.

 ## Installation
 The installation follows the Standard Symfony/Pimcore-Bundle installation.